-The NP-hardness result for paths holds even if there are two edges of the path such that each lightpath uses at least one of them.
-In order to better understand what makes the problem hard, we proved that when all lightpaths use the first (or the last) edge of the path, then (d,p)-TR becomes polynomial-time solvable for any $d,p \geq 2$ .
-Between these two cases, it only remains to settle the complexity of the case when the edge shared by all lightpaths is an internal edge of the path, which could be polynomial or NP-hard.

-Still in the path, but in the opposite extreme of the type of instances, we also proved that (d, p)-TR can be solved in polynomial time when the maximum number of lightpaths using an edge is logarithmically bounded by the size of the instance.
+able in paths when all lightpaths use the first (or the last) edge of the path.
+It remains to settle the complexity of the case when the edge shared by all lightpaths is an internal edge of the path, which could be polynomial or NP-hard.
+Still in the path, but in the opposite extreme of the type of instances, we also proved that (d,p)-TR can be solved in polynomial time when the maximum number of lightpaths using an edge is logarithmically bounded by the size of the instance.
 It may be possible to extend our dynamic programming approach to trees with instances having this property, and even to graphs with bounded treewidth.